Ingenuity-Fainting-Goats/piof/README.md

 With PIOF you should be able to perform:

 - Debugging, Tracing and Performance analysis
-- Instrumentate code without touching the PHP code
+- Instrument code without touching the PHP code
-- Instrumentate obfuscated PHP code
+- Instrument obfuscated PHP code
 - Virtual Patching
 - Prototype IAST and RASP technology